Eduardo445/GarageSaleApp/README.md

 - **Habit:** Users can browse through garage sales and buy items.
 Users can also list their garage sale and items.
 - **Scope:**
 - V1 User can create a garage sale and items to sell, other users will be able to see the garage sales and purchase items.
-- V2 Garage sale location can be seen via Google maps
+- V2 Garage sale location can be seen via Google maps (If time permits)
-- V3?

 ## Product Spec